 Thank you for your interest in pursuing Professional Certification through the Society for Technical Communication.
-The STC Certification Commission has temporarily suspended new applicants while it improves its processes and overall program structure to better serve technical communicators.
+The STC Certification Commission has re-engineered the program to improve its processes and structure to better serve technical communicators.
 The re-engineered program is a three-tiered professional certification: Foundation, Practitioner, and Expert.

 - The Foundation-level Professional Certification will focus on knowledge of the field.
-To achieve Certified Professional Technical Communicator – Foundational designation, applicants will demonstrate knowledge and understanding of best practices in technical communication by passing a test.
+To achieve the Certified Professional Technical Communicator – Foundational designation, applicants will demonstrate knowledge and understanding of best practices in technical communication by passing a test.

 - The Practitioner-level Professional Certification will demonstrate mastery of applying best practices and leading others in their use.
-The achievement of Certified Professional Technical Communicator – Practitioner designation will be a test and an evaluation of work product.
+The achievement of the Certified Professional Technical Communicator – Practitioner designation will be a test and an evaluation of work product.

 - The Expert-level Professional Certification requirements will be similar to the previous CPTC program, requiring a set of work products and expert interviews.
-(Those who have already achieved Certified Professional Technical Communicator under the old program will be automatically grandfathered into the Certified Professional Technical Communicator – Expert Certification level.)
+(Those who have already achieved a Certified Professional Technical Communicator designation under the old program will be automatically grandfathered into the Certified Professional Technical Communicator – Expert Certification level.)

-Foundational Certification will be available first, with the higher-level certifications opening soon after.
+Foundation certification will be available first, with the higher-level certifications opening soon after.

 |Project Planning||Review and Editing|

 The body of knowledge STC is using for the Foundation exam is Richard Johnson-Sheehan’s Technical Communication Today, Fifth Edition (ISBN-10: 0134419391).
 The test is 50 questions, closed book.
 Test takers will have 40 minutes to complete the test under a proctor.